-Boccanegra (born June 16th 1988 in Belgium) is a self-taught Belgian contemporary artist.
+Floris Boccanegra (born June 16th 1988 in Belgium) is a Belgian conceptual artist, living and working in Brussels.

 As a child he spent a lot of his time in the book shop of his parents.
 Mostly in the history section, soaking up everything there is to know about our past.
-Later he went to Ghent to study History and English.
+Already at a young age, Boccanegra made it clear that he later wanted to become a war photographer, an ambition that he eventually abandoned to study History and English instead, in Ghent (Belgium).

 Another important factor of his work is the artist’s own engagement.
 “I’ve always been more inspired by the type of art where I can truly feel the passion of the artist.
 The blood, sweat and tears.
-Whether it’s a passionate cook looking for the best ingredients or a war photographer risking his life to show use the realities of war.
+Whether it’s a passionate cook looking for the best ingredients or a war photographer (which I wanted to become when I was younger) risking his life to show use the realities of war.
 Whenever I see passion and engagement I feel inspired and deep respect.
 That’s the type of artists that I want to be myself.
-You can not credibly make a stand for anything if you’re not willing to get your own hands dirty”
+You cannot credibly make a stand for anything if you’re not willing to get your own hands dirty”